 Fortune drags him atop Arsenal Gear in handcuffs.
 How did that happen?
 It was probably awesome.
 We probably would have liked to see that.

 After Sons of Liberty Raiden goes on a journey to rescue a child named Sunny from The Patriots.
 With help from another party he finds her and leaves her under Otacon and Snake's care.
 He still has a horrible confrontation with the Patriots who play with him and ruin his body.
 Raiden manages to escape and journey has affected him so much that he Took a Level in Badass after being The Scrappy.
-He later goes on a journey to find the corpse of Big Boss in compensation for being assited with Sunny.
-When will Kojima Productions will develop a game focused on this?
+He later goes on a journey to find the corpse of Big Boss in compensation assistance with Sunny.
+When will Kojima Productions develop a game focused on this?
+(The answer was original supposed to be Metal Gear Rising: Revengeance, but when they handed it over to Platinum they made it a sequel) .

 In Assassin's Creed: Brotherhood: Ezio Auditore walks into the Rosa expecting to find his sister dead at the hands of the guards.
 Instead he finds that she killed a group of armed and armored guards with a knife, while wearing a dress, off screen.